6 Tips to make a killer social media audit

 The result will be a more streamlined, efficient, and effective social media strategy.

-I am currently investing time to do an audit.
+I am currently investing in time to do an audit.
 Now is your turn!